Institute of Environmental Sciences (CML)

 CML researches sustainable management of natural resources, environmental quality and biodiversity in a strategic multidisciplinary manner.
 Within this scope we offer two distinct research programmes: Environmental Biology and Industrial Ecology, both addressing the relations between human activities and the physical and natural environment.

-- Environmental Biology (CML-CB) focuses on subjects related to understanding the impact humans are having on biodiversity and natural resources and contributes to their optimal management.
+- Environmental Biology (CML-EB) focuses on subjects related to understanding the impact humans are having on biodiversity and natural resources and contributes to their optimal management.

 - Industrial Ecology (CML-IE) is involved in research into the development of decision-making tools for sustainable production and consumption.

 Research of these aspects reinforce each other in tackling related issues by different entries, CML-IE provides for instance essential input to CML-EB on spatio-temporal dynamics of anthropogenic stressors impacting biodiversity.
 Vice versa, quantitative insights on ecosystem services provide crucial information for economic evaluations of resources, which is crucial information for CML-IE. Jointly, CML's research contributes to sustainable governance of biodiversity and natural resources.